apifest/apifest-doclet/README.md

 If provided, the doclet will read the attributes from the specified annotations on the endpoints and then add their values to the additinalProperties of the generated mapping.
 The property should be a comma separated list of annotations and their attributes.
-If no attributes are provided for an annotation then all of it's attributes will be recorded.
+If no attributes are provided for an annotation then all of its attributes will be recorded.